 When we play, we thrive…

-Staying involved in sports helped Lorraine focus on herself and her teammates, offering a welcome break from the stress of being a young mother and high school student while holding down two jobs.
-Lorraine also made a point of keeping up her passion for painting, clothing design and dance, which she continues to do today.
+Staying involved in sports helped her focus on herself and her teammates, offering a welcome break from the stress of being a young mother and high school student while holding down two jobs.
+She also made a point of keeping up her passion for painting, clothing design and dance, which she continues to do today.

-“Play meant a lot to me,” she says.
+“Play meant a lot to me,” says Lorraine.
 “I loved playing alone, I loved playing with other people.
 I liked making stuff, getting my hands dirty.”

 Still, Theodore was always Lorraine’s priority.
 When she got a spot in the daycare program at Rideau High School, she transferred there for her last year of secondary school.